Aerospike (company)

-Aerospike is the company behind the Aerospike open source NoSQL distributed database management system.
+Aerospike is the company behind the Aerospike NoSQL distributed database management system.
 Citrusleaf, a Mountain View, California based company which rebranded to Aerospike in August 2012, announced the product in 2011.
 The software is used by developers to deploy real-time big data applications.

 History

-Citrusleaf was founded in 2009 by CTO Brian Bulkowski and vice president of engineering and operations Srini V. Srinivasan.
+Citrusleaf was founded in 2009 by Gian-Paolo Musumeci, CTO Brian Bulkowski, and vice president of engineering and operations Srini V. Srinivasan.
 The company rebranded to Aerospike in 2012.

 The database was initially used mainly in the advertising industry as a server-side cookie store, where read and write performance is paramount.
 It formed the core user data storage for adMarketplace and several other advertising companies including BlueKai, Tapad, The Trade Desk, Sony's So-net, and eXelate.
 Other customers include payment systems, gaming, cyber-security, and e-commerce industries.

 In 2012, the web site Wikibon promoted Aerospike for transactional analytic applications.
 It had automatic fail-over, replication, and cross data center synchronization.

 In August 2012, Aerospike acquired the database AlchemyDB.
 AlchemyDB, led by Russell Sullivan, is a hybrid RDBMS/NoSQL-datastore that has been optimized for memory efficiency.
 Aerospike made the acquisition with funding from New Enterprise Associates, Draper Associates, Columbus Nova Technology Partners, and Alsop Louie Partners.

 In December 2012, online ad broker Tapad bought an Aerospike flash-based NoSQL database running on SSDs with indices held in RAM.
 The Aerospike database allowed Tapad the cost benefit of dealing with memory as a "single level store" by utilizing flash as a memory extension.

 In June 2014, Aerospike raised $20 million in a Series C round of funding.
 The company announced it had open sourced its technology.
 The company also partnered with Adform, InMobi, and Vizury in 2014.

 In February 2015, Aerospike named John Dillon, previously of Salesforce.com, as its CEO.

 A round of $32 million of funding was announced on November 18, 2019, led by Triangle Peak Partners.